 Our focus continues to be on building a strong track record as a respected investor in undervalued, under-the-radar companies.
-As we head into FY23 - our eighth year of investing - we are enthused with how the portfolio is positioned and the attractive upsides and potential across our holdings.
-But, as always, and as was well illustrated in FY22, we recognize that markets and individual share prices can and do move both up and down.
-We don't have crystal ball insights into what the year ahead holds in terms of markets or short-term performance, instead we remain utmost focused on controlling what we can control in order to continue to deliver good medium to long term performance.
+As we head into our ninth year of investing, we are enthused with how the portfolio is positioned and the attractive upsides and potential across our holdings.
+While FY24 brings with it economic uncertainties and market challenges, we remain utmost focused on controlling what we can control in order to continue to deliver good medium to long term performance.